vjekoart/retrovizor/Readme.md

 * Phase 3: library
     * Build system for library and Web Components (not native, lit?)
     * Refactor homepage UI to use Web Components; extract code
+---
+* Build system performance
+    * Try streams instead of `writeFile` and similar to improve performance
+    * Try keeping open handles in dev mode to decrease rebuild time

 ## File structure (try to keep updated)